-The CIPBM must "provide written notification to the residents, owners, occupants or operators of structures containing sensitive receptors if they are located within 300 feet of and in the general direction downwind from the prescribed burn." § 228.2(a).
-Advance notice to the Texas Forest Service also is required as well as to any persons or entities required by local ordinance.
+The CIPBM must "provide written notification to the residents, owners, occupants or operators of structures containing sensitive receptors if they are located within 300 feet of and in the general direction downwind from the prescribed burn." § 228.2(a)(1).
+Advance notice to the local county dispatch office and the Texas A&M Forest Service central dispatch office also is required as well as to any persons or entities required by local ordinance.
 4 Tex.
 Admin.
-Code § 228.2(c); see also 30 Tex.
+Code §§ 228.2(a)(3), 228.2(b); 30 Tex.
 Admin.
 Code § 111.217(2).